wodwine/pokemon-classification/README.md

 # pokemon-identifier

+## Model
+This model can be able to classify the pokemon

 ## Context
 The dataset was built out of necessity as there was not much sanitised data available online for images of Pokemon based on their
 Generation and names.